bluething/cleancode/03 Functions/README.md

 Function names should say what they do!

+### Minimize complexity

+Aim for low complexity.
+Some complexity is fine, but if we have too much of it in a single method, then that's bad.
+Why?
+Because complexity means a higher chance of mistakes, dirty code, and bugs.

+### What (not) to Return

+Don't return:
+- `null`.
+They meaningless and need additional checking (added complexity).
+- Special codes (-1, 0, 1, and other).
+They have special meaning that need to understand by the caller.

 ### Function arguments

 The ideal number of arguments for a function is zero (niladic).